joaquinOnSoft/OTExploreExcelImporter/README.md

 D:\SolrCloud\solr-7.3.1\server\solr\configsets\interaction_config
 ```

-#### New XXXXXX fields on Solr
+#### New `Ticket` fields on Solr

-We must define new fields to be able to import extra metadata related with each XXXXXX input
+We must define new fields to be able to import extra metadata related with each Ticket input

 ```xml
   <field name="fecha_cierre" type="string" indexed="true" docValues="true" />